stoplightio/spectral/docs/getting-started/3-rulesets.md

 Rulesets are collections of rules written in JSON, YAML, or [JavaScript](../guides/4-custom-rulesets.md#alternative-js-ruleset-format), which can be used to power powerful linting of other JSON or YAML files.
 Meta, we know! 😎

+Ruleset files are often named `.spectral.yaml`, but that's not a requirement.

-These rules are taking parameters, and calling functions on certain parts of another YAML or JSON object being linted.
+Rules take certain parameters and then call functions on parts of another YAML or JSON object being linted.

-## Anatomy of a Ruleset

-A ruleset is a JSON, YAML, or JavaScript file ([often the file will be called `.spectral.yaml`](../guides/2-cli.md#using-a-ruleset-file)), and there are two main parts.

-### Rules

-Rules might look a bit like this:
+Here's what a rule might look like:

 ```yaml
 rules: